mthorning/matt-thorning.dev/src/pages/2019-20-01-using-closure.md

 }
 ```

 In this code we have one stateful React component, which is declared as an es6 class and one functional component.
-You should be able to see where the functional component is used, it is in the return of the render method (the code that looks like HTML is actually JSX; it calls the DateInput function, passing the props `label` and `updateTime` to it).
+You should be able to see where the functional component is used, it is in the return of the `render` method (the code that looks like HTML is actually JSX; it calls the `DateInput` function, passing the props `label` and `updateTime` to it).

-The DateInput function returns the markup for a `<label>` and `<input>`.
-When a change event is detected, the value is passed through to the `updateTime` method on the StartEndDate class.
+The `DateInput` function returns the markup for a `<label>` and `<input>`.
+When a change event is detected, the value is passed through to the `updateTime` method on the `StartEndDate` class.

-If you look at the `render` method where this method is passed to DateInput, it is first called with either `'start'` or `'end'`.
+If you look at the `render` method where this function is passed to `DateInput`, it is first called with either the value "start" or "end".
 Our two inputs now have their own version of the `updateTime` method which has closure over the `startOrEnd` variable.
 Using computed property keys we can dynamically assign the new value to the component's state using the variable in closure.

 ---

 These are two of my most often used closure patterns.
-I hope that I have been able to show why they are such a useful feature of the language and an important tool to have in your toolset.
+I hope that I have been able to show why they are such a useful feature of the language and an important tool to have in your tool-set.